phrsampaio/deft-funnel/README.md

 deft_funnel_problem_cons.m is an equality or an inequality through the lower bounds 'ls' and the upper bounds 'us'.

-# USING DEFT-FUNNEL WITH MULTI-START
+# Using DEFT-FUNNEL with multi-start

-First, run the 'startup' function to add the necessary folders to the path:
+Run the 'startup' function to add the necessary folders to the path:
 ```
 >> startup
 ```